Buying House After Filing Bankruptcy And Qualifying For Mortgage

-Those who are contemplating to either file bankruptcy or waiting it out, there are certain things that needs to be considered.
-Buying House After Filing Bankruptcy is possible and most hard working folks recover after bankruptcy.
-However, many folks who procrastinated in filing bankruptcy and still have outstanding creditors reporting on their credit report can still qualify for mortgage without filing bankruptcy.
+For those who are contemplating either file bankruptcy or waiting it out, there are certain things that need to be considered.
+Buying House After Filing Bankruptcy is possible and most hard-working folks recover after bankruptcy.
+However, many folks who procrastinated in filing bankruptcy and still have outstanding creditors reporting on their credit report can still qualify for a mortgage without filing bankruptcy.
 Borrowers do not have to pay outstanding collections and charge offs to qualify for home loans.
-However, judgments needs to be addressed.
+However, judgments need to be addressed.

 - Being judgment proof is when consumers have very little or no assets where creditors do not proceed with collection efforts